madeelonline/assesment_restAPI/README.md

-# Assessment by using FLask & MySQL
+# Assessment for Rest API